-Students between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:
+Students within international mobile families, between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:

 2) The student has the Dutch nationality and has lived and gone to school abroad for at least two years because a parent was stationed abroad.

 As students come from all over the world and many different educational systems, class sizes are kept small to allow teachers to better meet the needs of a wide range of abilities within the classroom.
 The policy of IPSAlmere is to place students according to their age.
 The first six weeks are regarded as an evaluation period to determine if class placement or placement within our school is indeed the appropriate learning environment for your child.